opconWizard/opcon-docs/docs/server-programs/network-communications.md

 - The SMANetComName setting is available to set in the event that multiple instances of SMANetCom are required to support the volume of LSAMs.
-Each LSAM can be assigned to its own SMANetCom in the LSAM machine definition\'s Advanced Settings in the database.
+Each LSAM can be assigned to its own SMANetCom in the LSAM machine definition's Advanced Settings in the database.
 - One SMANetCom instance (based on its name) can support maximum 2048 LSAMs; however, administrators should determine the maximum number for an environment based on performance.